Biscuit donuts are great using refrigerated Grands. Fluffy and sweet, they take less than 10 minutes to bake in an air fryer or fried in oil.

 Not done yet?
 Ready for a few more to try this week to see which one is your very favorite?
 Make sure you sign up for our newsletter below too because I share new ones each week too.

-Last but certainly not least you should give our peanut butter and jelly donuts a whirl.
-Semi homemade like this one, it’s a kid fave.
+Last but certainly not least you could pipe things like peanut butter and/or jelly inside when done too for added yum.
+Either way it’s a kid fave.

 Want to see a few of my favorite things that I am totally obsessed with??
 Take a peek and see how many you might already have…twinsies!